 - During the middle school years

-- During high school, especially for nonathletes and those playing sports with Parks and Rec or other community leagues
+- During high school, especially for nonathletes and those playing community sports

 - Whenever episodes of unexplained fainting, near-fainting or seizure activity occur

-- High school athletes should complete an annual pre-participation evaluation (PPE), both history and physical exam, prior to the start of the season.
-The PPE form is endorsed by the American Academy of Pediatrics, Children's Healthcare of Atlanta, the Georgia High School Association and several sports medicine associations
+High school athletes should complete an annual pre-participation evaluation (PPE), both history and physical exam, before the season starts.
+The PPE form is endorsed by the American Academy of Pediatrics, Children's, the Georgia High School Association and several sports medicine associations.